Have the freshest free hiking tips sent to you each month!

 Because I spend the majority of my trail time in the Pacific Northwest, I can think of one more use for a hiking umbrella: defending myself against an overly inquisitive mountain goat.

-So instead of frantically using my trekking poles to teach them what human personal space is all about, I can imagine myself using an umbrella.
+So instead of frantically using trekking poles to teach them what human personal space is all about, imagine yourself using an umbrella to define your perimeter.